 At Didcot Girls’ School, we believe that all students should be provided with a challenging and tailored education designed to help them achieve at their highest level possible.
-This differentiation encompasses our most able girls.
+This encompasses our most able girls.
 We aim to give all of our Advanced Learner students the opportunity to reach their full potential and in doing so, create benefits for their fellow learners, the school and the wider community.
 In line with our school’s belief in Growth Mind-set, we refer to our students as Advanced Learners in recognition that ability is not fixed and key to outstanding progress are a positive work ethic and resilience.

 We believe all students should be challenged, inspired and empowered by learning and that the classroom should be an engaging, inspiring place to learn.

 At Didcot Girls’ School, our Advanced Learners are identified by teachers on an individual learner level.
 Identification is based on specially designed departmental criteria, data and through discussions with the learner and colleagues.
-Year 7 students are placed on our ‘watching list’ and monitored closely as they are increasingly challenged in class before being added to the list.

-- Students are also encouraged to take leadership roles in the lesson and foster collaboration.
+- Students are also encouraged to take leadership roles in the lesson and foster collaboration;

-- Signposting opportunities for students to develop their knowledge further through independent study.
+- Signposting opportunities for students to develop their knowledge further through independent study;

 High quality challenging classroom teaching is supplemented by the opportunity for students to extend their understanding beyond the curriculum at enrichment sessions and trips run by departments.
 The opportunities offered are diverse and advertised by departments, but they include: